 - The county runs one schedule at 8:00 am both ways, and the express train runs two between 3:00 pm and 10:00 pm.

 So you can choose a non-express trip with a generous countryside experience or a direct trip with the flexibility of two travel times.
 If you need to change your travel dates for one reason or another, it is easy through their customer care lines (good luck with the phone numbers, though.
 They rarely go through!)
 Remember to do this 48 hours before your travel date.

 3. Breathtaking Countryside Views

 Similarly clean, the economy class feels cramped, particularly on the longer direct journey.
 The window seat is your best sitting position.
 That is because it is the only one with a table.
-Do not expect to get any much work done on it though – it will be a cumbersome experience.
+Do not expect to get much work done on it – it will be a cumbersome experience.
 The seats here neither recline nor have armrests.
 As you may expect, the legroom is also minimal.
 For shorter distances, this class is manageable.
 It can be a nightmare if your SGR trip is longer.